-In 2016, the members of the Nominating and Corporate Governance Committee of the Board were John A. Cosentino, Jr., Amir P. Rosenthal and Terrence G. O'Connor.
-Mr. Cosentino serves as Chairman of the Nominating and Corporate Governance Committee.
+In 2022, the members of the Nominating and Corporate Governance Committee of the Board were Sandra S. Froman, Rebecca S. Halstead, C. Michael Jacobi (until June 1, 2022), Terrence G. O'Connor, and Amir P. Rosenthal.
+Ms. Froman serves as Chair of the Nominating and Corporate Governance Committee.